Latin 1: module 3

 By the end of this course you should be able to...

-- demonstrate a good knowledge of the future indicative
+- conjugate verbs in the future indicative

 - have some insights into the derivation of English words